PDFTron is now Apryse. Same great products, new name.

 Google's Puppeteer is a Node API that allows you to control an instance of Chrome using a Node service.
 Leveraging this technology, we are easily able to use Node to generate PDFs using any Javascript framework we wish.

-In this post, we will go over how to use a React PDF Generator project alongside a Node service to generate styled PDFs.
+In this post, we discuss how to build a React PDF Generator that leverages Puppeteer to generate styled PDFs.

-In this tutorial, we will use create-react-app to quickly set up our front end dev environment to use the React PDF generator and NPM.
-Navigate to an empty directory and install create-react-app by running
+We will use create-react-app to quickly set up our front end development environment.
+Navigate to an empty directory and create a new React app by running:

 npx create-react-app react-to-pdf

-Once the project is generated, let's start the local server by running
+Once the project is generated, start the local server by running:

 cd react-to-pdf

-Your default browser will open automatically and will display the default create-react-app screen!
+Your default browser opens automatically and displays the default create-react-app screen!

 import './App.css';